Tamreen/mobile.app/readme.md

 - Make the TOS (Mention that the faces are randomly generated, they do not mean anything personal).
 - Fix the readme file or update it.
 - AndroidPersistentFileLocation.
+- Error messages must be in Arabic.
+ - No Content-Security-Policy meta tag found.
+Please add one when using the cordova-plugin-whitelist plugin.